luttero/maud/src/help/readme.txt

 Maud Version notes:

+(02/07/2025):   2.99991.
+The "Folgen" release.
+                On german highways is important to know the meaning.
+                Major release.
+                The sample displacement x is working now to correct an error in transmission for inclined flat images calibration.
+                Added the preference "sumSpectra.meanIntensity", when
+                true and summing spectra it saves the mean intensity, otherwise the pure sum.
+                In imageJ there is a new plugin to sum images by rules or all.
+                Texture now works for different wavelengths and different sample parts.
+                Corrected a bug causing a problem for calibration of transmission/reflectio images with omega 0 and chi 90.

 (28/05/2025):   2.9999.
 The "Van Kilmer" release.
                 The instrument INES is now supported for the Hippo wizard.
                 Use Mantid to export a GSAS instrument file (.prm) and the